 - If a work-related infection with coronavirus is suspected, the employee will be referred to the occupational health services to determine whether it is an occupational disease.
 See FAQ on Koronavilkku.

 - Please also see the Data Protection Ombudsman’s Guidelines, which, among other things, deal with the processing of employee health data in the event of illness.

 Consider whether appropriate and flexible sick leave practices are in place at the workplace.

-- When an employee has symptoms consistent with a coronavirus infection, they must have an opportunity to be tested for the coronavirus.
+- When an employee has symptoms consistent with a coronavirus infection, it is recommended that they have an opportunity to be tested for the coronavirus, if its possible in the area.
 Those with mild symptoms who have been vaccinated at least twice will no longer be required to be tested.
 A symptomatic employee is first recommended to carry out a symptom assessment using the Omaolo service and contact the occupational health services, where they will be referred for a test if necessary.
 Tests are performed both by several private health care providers and by public health centres and hospitals.

 See Coronavirus tests (the Finnish Institute for Health and Welfare)

 - National strategy for COVID-19 testing and contact tracing